Wolverine971/9takes/src/blog/enneagram/enneagram-instinctual-subtypes.md

     "name": "Enneagram"
   },

-  "description": "Learn about the Enneagram's Instinctual Subtypes and how they impact personality and behavior.", "articleBody": "The Enneagram is a personality system that describes nine different personality types.
-Each personality type has three instinctual subtypes, also known as the Self-Preservation, Sexual, and Social subtypes.
+  "description": "Learn about the Enneagram's Instinctual Subtypes and see type examples for each subtype.", "articleBody": "Explore the three instinctual subtypes, also known as the Self-Preservation, Sexual, and Social subtypes.
 Understanding your subtype can provide valuable insight into your personality and behavior.
 In this blog post, we'll explore the Enneagram's instinctual subtypes in-depth and provide examples of how they manifest in everyday life."
 }
 </script>